bpineau/aws-iam-mfa/README.md

 To avoid writing keys in ~/.aws/config or using aws-vault, we can manually assume a role, but that's tedious.
-We have to generate a session token (using a MFA pin code), then use this generated a token and a temporary aws key pair, and use that to call the assume role to generate yet another key pair + token.
+We have to generate a session token (using a MFA pin code), then use this generated a token and a temporary AWS key pair, and use that to call sts assume role, to generate yet another key pair + token.

 Then we can use this final ephemeral key pair and token to do actual stuff: